BrandonM471998/disneyland-project/README.md

 Data source: [Disneyland Reviews](https://www.kaggle.com/arushchillar/disneyland-reviews)

 # Introduction
 This data set consisted of Disneyland reviews for three separate branches of Disneyland, those being Paris, Hong Kong, and California.
 I was tasked with creating a dashboard that explored the dataset and showed any interesting findings.
-For this project I used Tableau
+For this project I used Tableau.
 # Walkthrough

 ![Disneyland Chart](./assets/dashboard.jpg)